barrucadu/memo.barrucadu.co.uk/memos/personal-finance.markdown

                     - `tea`
                 - `goal`
                     - *subaccounts for specific future expenses, like renewing my passport*
-                - `float`---cash which can be withdrawn or moved into another category if there's a shortfall
+                - `float`---cash which can be withdrawn
                 - `pending`
                     - *subaccounts for money to be transferred to other accounts*
                 - `saved`